 which are crucial quantities that appear in the following assumption. \begin{assumption} For the operator $L$ we have that $\nu := \lambda_1-\lambda_0 >0$, that is, $L$ possesses a spectral gap.
-Additionally, we assume that the eigenspace corresponding to $\lambda_0$ is $1$-dimensional. \end{assumption} Note that under the former assumption, $\lambda_0$ is indeed an eigenvalue of $L$ (see, e.g. \cite[Theorem 4.1]{Kulkarni2008}), which we assume to have 1-dimensional eigenspace.
+Additionally, we assume that the eigenspace corresponding to $\lambda_0$ is $1$-dimensional. \end{assumption} Note that under the assumption $\nu>0$, $\lambda_0$ is indeed an eigenvalue of $L$ (see, e.g. \cite[Theorem 4.1]{Kulkarni2008}), which we assume to have a 1-dimensional eigenspace.
 Therefore, we have $L\varphi = \lambda_0 \varphi$, where $\varphi\in \mathsf S(\H)$ denotes an eigenfunction of $L$ with eigenvalue $\lambda_0$.
-By \cite[Theorem XIII.1]{Reed1978} we in fact have a variational representation of $\lambda_0$ and $\lambda_1$ of the following form:
+By \cite[Theorem XIII.1]{Reed1978} we in fact have the following variational representations of $\lambda_0$ and $\lambda_1$:

 where $\mathcal V_1$ denotes the set of $1$-dimensional linear subspaces of $\mathcal{H}$.
 Note that $\lambda_1$ is not necessarily an eigenvalue of $L$.